MarkHarder/PhysicsDemos/README.md

 Rocket - Drag the sliders to adjust fuel amount and mass of the rocket.
 Press space to launch a new rocket.

 Cylinder - Drag the sliders to adjust the mass of the cylinder and box.
 Press space or adjust the sliders to reset the box.

+PeriodicWave - Drag the sliders to adjust amplitude and period for red and blue waves.
+Press '1' or '2' to reverse the wave direction.
+Press 'q' or 'a' to subtract an offset from either wave.
+Press 'w' or 's' to add an offset to either wave.